sbupgsa/constitution/Constitution.md

 ## ARTICLE VI: LEADERSHIP

+The Board of Directors shall have general supervision of the affairs of the Organization between its business meetings, fix the hour and place of meetings, make recommendations to the organization, and perform such other duties as are specified in this Constitution.
+The Board of Directors and the officers of the organization shall only possess those powers delegated to them by the general body through this Constitution or through a resolution of the general body.
+The general body shall not delegate powers to the Board of Directors, to individual officers, or to committees that the parliamentary authority prohibits it from so delegating.
+The general body, being the source of all powers and authorities of the Board of Directors, the officers, and the committees, shall reserve the right to overrule decisions of said entities in accordance with the parliamentary authority.

 ### Section 1: Eligibility

 All candidates for a position in the Board of Directors (elected or ex officio) must be a voting member with a minimum cumulative grade point average (henceforth &ldquo;GPA&rdquo;) of 3.0 on a 4.0 scale unless otherwise specified.